tc39/proposal-intl-messageformat/README.md

 The MF2 specification is still being developed by the working group.
 The API below is based upon one proposal under consideration, but should not be considered representative of a consensus among the working group.
-In particular, the API shapes of `MessageFormatOptions`, `MessageData`, and `ResolvedMessageFormatOptions` will depend upon the data model chosen by the working group.
+In particular, the API shape of `MessageData` will depend upon the data model chosen by the working group.

 This proposal introduces one new primordial to ECMAScript, `Intl.MessageFormat`.